econchick/new-coder/docs/_posts/2013-09-30-Save-your-progress.md

 Instead of “Save” and “Save As”, you “commit” your code to your local repository.
 A repository (a.k.a. repo) can be thought of the main, root directory for a project or a package.

 A bit of context, git was initially designed and developed Linus Torvalds for the development of Linux.
-Linus has a tendency to name things after himself (for instance, he’s the dude behind the Linux kernel); he named git after himself – [“git” is British slang for a stupid person](http://en.wikipedia.org/wiki/Git_(software)#History).
+Linus has a tendency to name things after himself (for instance, he’s the dude behind the Linux kernel); he named git after himself – [“git” is British slang for a stupid person][git].

 ### Git and GitHub
 **Do not confuse git and GitHub!***  git is software, [GitHub](http://github.com) is a company that offers remote hosting for your git repositories (rather than just having a local copy on your machine).
 [BitBucket](http://bitbucket.org) is also a company that offers remote hosting for your git repositories (as well as Mercurial repositories).
 Simply put, they offer a social aspect to coding – allowing you to connect to other developers.